Seasonal Safety · 2–5 min toolbox talk

 Black Ice Recognition and Response Safety

-A safety talk focused on recognizing black ice and responding safely.
+A safety talk focused on recognizing black ice, adjusting walking and driving behavior, treating slick areas, and responding safely when traction is reduced.

 Use this printed script for your tailgate or toolbox talk.
 Read through the hazards, script, and questions with your crew.